rix0rrr/cdk-github-md2pdf/README.md

 ### GitHub Token

-Create a GitHub Personal Access Token, and import it into CodeBuild:
+Create a GitHub Personal Access Token with scopes **repo** and **admin:repo_hook**, and import it into CodeBuild.
+You need to be admin on the project you want to create this on:

 ```
 aws codebuild import-source-credentials --server-type GITHUB --auth-type PERSONAL_ACCESS_TOKEN --token <token_value>